Skip to main content

 • Total Traditional Owner visitors: 27

-• Total days of Be a Marine Biologist for a Day delivered at a location: 19
+• Total days of Be a Marine Biologist for a Day delivered: 19

 Nearly 5,000 reef health monitoring surveys were submitted to the Eye on the Reef program, over 500 Crown of Thorns Starfish were culled, and over 71,000 coral-eating Drupella snails were removed.